 Many people find themselves looking after someone else's child without realising that they may be involved in private fostering.
 A private fostering arrangement is one that is made privately (that is to say without the involvement of a local authority) for the care of a child under the age of 16 (under 18, if disabled) by someone other than a parent or immediate relative.
-If the arrangement is to last, or has lasted, for 28 days more it is private fostering. or
+If the arrangement is to last, lasted, for 28 days it or has or more is private fostering.